6 Red Flags to Watch For When Picking a Web Design Agency or Freelancer

 You know the saying.
 If it sounds too good to be true, it probably is.
 Also see: Good work ain’t cheap, and cheap work ain’t good.

-While you don’t need to shell out thousands for a basic, custom website, you should expect to pay at least $5,000.
+While you don’t need to shell out a fortune for a basic, custom website, you should expect to pay at least $5,000.
 Any cheaper, and you’re likely getting an unprofessional website, an outsourced website, or a template used by hundreds of other websites.
-For a more extensive website or a website with custom integrations or e-commerce functionality, expect to pay upwards of $10,000 if you want it done right.
+For a more extensive website or a website with custom integrations or e-commerce functionality, expect to pay well more if you want it done right.

 3. Starting a project without a contract